easyMultiple ChoiceObjective-mapped

 Variation 1.
 An organization has just experienced a ransomware attack that encrypted files on several file servers.
 The incident response team has contained the incident.
 What is the next critical step?

-Why D: Option A is correct because restoring from clean backups is the most reliable recovery method.
-Paying ransom is discouraged; notifying law enforcement can come later; wiping servers may be too drastic if backups exist.
+Why D: Restore files from clean backups, as this is the most reliable recovery method after containment.
+Paying the ransom is discouraged and does not guarantee data recovery; notifying law enforcement can be done later; wiping and reimaging may be unnecessary if clean backups are available.

 Variation 2.
 A company experiences ransomware that encrypts critical servers.
 Backups are available but were taken 2 weeks ago.
 What is the best course?